-In order to qualify as a RIC and to not be subject to corporate-level tax on income, we are required, under Subchapter M of the Code, to annually distribute at least 90% of the sum of our ordinary income and realized net short-term capital gains in excess of realized net long-term capital losses, if any, out of the assets legally available for distribution.
+In order to qualify as a RIC and to not be subject to corporate-level tax on income, we are required, under Subchapter M of the Code, to annually distribute at least 90% of the sum of our net ordinary income and realized net short-term capital gains in excess of realized net long-term capital losses, if any, out of the assets legally available for distribution.
 Although not required for us to maintain our RIC tax status, in order to preclude the imposition of a 4% nondeductible federal excise tax imposed on RICs, we must distribute during each calendar year an amount at least equal to the sum of (1) 98% of our net ordinary income for the calendar year, (2) 98.2% of our capital gain net income (i.e., the excess, if any, of capital gains over capital losses) for the one-year period ending on October 31 of the calendar year and (3) the sum of any net ordinary income plus capital gain net income for preceding years that were not distributed during such years.
 In addition, although we may distribute realized net capital gains (i.e., net long-term capital gains in excess of short-term capital losses), if any, at least annually, out of the assets legally available for such distributions in the manner described above, we have retained and may continue to retain such net capital gains or net ordinary income to provide us with additional liquidity.
-As a RIC, we are generally not subject to tax and have elected to retain a portion of our calendar year income.
-For the three and nine months ended June 30, 2014, we accrued estimated excise taxes of less than \$0.1 million and \$0.1 million, respectively.

-During the three and nine months ended June 30, 2014, we declared to stockholders distributions of \$0.270 and \$0.808 per share, respectively, for total distributions of \$4.0 million and \$12.0 million, respectively.
-For the same periods in the prior year, we declared distributions of \$0.263 and \$0.765 per share, respectively, for total distributions of \$2.7 million and \$6.1 million, respectively.
+During the three months ended December 31, 2014 and 2013, we declared distributions of \$0.27 and \$0.27 per share, respectively, for total distributions of \$4.0 million and \$4.0 million, respectively.
 We monitor available net investment income to determine if a tax return of capital may occur for the fiscal year.
 To the extent our taxable earnings fall below the total amount of our distributions for any given fiscal year, a portion of those distributions may be deemed to be a tax return of capital to our common stockholders.
 Tax characteristics of distributions will be reported to stockholders on Form 1099-DIV after the end of the calendar year and in our periodic reports filed with the SEC.